istopwg/pwg-books/ippguide/map.md

 - Highlight commonly implemented standards

-- Group into functional areas
+- Group into functional areas - features (stapling, collation, print quality, stored jobs, etc.)

+- What attribute/operation/value should I be using?

 - Some standards may be listed multiple times.

+- Link/copy of IANA IPP registry?
+Index of attributes generated from IANA IPP registry?